Rudy Ricciotti: Personal life

 He lives in Cassis and has an office in Bandol.
 He collects rare books.

 Controversy

 MUCEM

-In February 2015, the French Court of Auditors (“la Cour des comptes”) pointed out "a laborious gestation" with a final cost of €350 million (studies, construction...) instead of €160 million originally planned for the Musée des Civilisations de l'Europe et de la Méditerranée in Marseilles.
+In February 2015, the French Court of Auditors ("la Cour des comptes") pointed out "a laborious gestation" with a final cost of €350 million (studies, construction...) instead of €160 million originally planned for the Musée des Civilisations de l'Europe et de la Méditerranée in Marseille.

 His villa in Cassis (France)

-On Wednesday, October 17, 2018, Rudy Ricciotti has been heard at the Criminal Court of Toulon for unauthorized work on his property between 2010 and 2012, when he hired workers off the books.
+On Wednesday, 17 October 2018, Rudy Ricciotti has been heard at the Criminal Court of Toulon for unauthorized work on his property between 2010 and 2012, when he hired workers off the books.
 His villa is located in the “Parc national des Calanques”, in Cassis, on a natural area classified.
 He had turned a dovecote from the seventies into a screening room.

 On 23 November 2018, the Criminal Court of Toulon convicted him to a four months suspended sentence and a fine of €150,000.